tylim88/styled-break/README.md

 width: 100px;
 ```

-this advantage of this over over [as string input](#as-string-input) is, this can coexist with media queries.
+this advantage of this over over [As String Input](#As-String-Input) is, this can be written together with media queries.

 #### b.min